CExA-project/cexa-kokkos-tutorials/exercises/01_first_program/README.md

 ## Step 1: Simple Kokkos program

-- Open the file `main.cpp`, initialize and finalize Kokkos.
+In `exercise`, open the file `main.cpp`, initialize and finalize Kokkos.
 Do not forget to add the header.

-- Add a call to the `Kokkos::print_configuration` function to print the configuration of Kokkos.
+Add a call to the `Kokkos::print_configuration` function to print the configuration of Kokkos.

 ## Step 2: Compile the program with the serial backend